blurrycontour/zuul-gerrit/doc/source/reference/developer/ansible.rst

 plugin enabled, which writes the build log to a file so that the :py:class:`zuul.lib.log_streamer.LogStreamer` can provide the data on demand over the finger protocol.
-Finally, :py:class:`zuul.web.LogStreamHandler` exposes that log stream over a websocket connection as part of :py:class:`zuul.web.ZuulWeb`.
+Finally, :py:class:`zuul.web.LogStreamHandler` exposes that log stream over a server-sent-event http stream as part of :py:class:`zuul.web.ZuulWeb`.

 .. autoclass:: zuul.ansible.base.callback.zuul_stream.CallbackModule
    :members:

 .. autoclass:: zuul.lib.log_streamer.LogStreamer
-.. autoclass:: zuul.web.LogStreamHandler
 .. autoclass:: zuul.web.ZuulWeb

 In addition to real-time streaming, Zuul also installs another callback module,